 3. Love and Belongingness

-- Seems to appear and get acknowledged when the first two levels are satisfied
+- It seems to appear and get acknowledged when the first two levels are satisfied.

 - How people regard their social life, communities, and connections fall under love and belongingness

 - This is the satisfaction that comes from knowing you are not alone and that you have somebody to relate to.

 - The need for ‘belongingness,’ being an inherent trait amongst human beings, poses serious psychological consequences and affectation when not met.